USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 {:.usa-process-list__heading}
 ### The first case: start at the answer

-*This is the one time we walk all seven beats slowly, at the whiteboard, before touching a keyboard.
-Tomorrow you'll do this in two minutes.*

 **① Target.** Here is the one file the QC pipeline exists to produce.
-It's on the screen; VS Code stays closed.

 ```
 04_read_len_dist/samples_read_len_dist.tsv